Almond Flour Pumpkin Muffins (Chocolate Chip)

 - Heat the oven to 350F.

-- In a large bowl, whisk together the coconut oil, eggs, pumpkin puree, maple syrup, and vanilla extract.
+- In a large bowl, whisk together the oil, eggs, pumpkin puree, maple syrup, and vanilla extract.

 - Add the almond flour, baking soda, baking powder, salt, and pumpkin pie spice.
 Stir until well incorporated.